karpanai/karpanai-web/data/blog/2006/06/08/its-a-constellation-out-there.md

 >
 > “Well.. someone has to name you, right?”
 >
 > “Usually, they just wait for a movie or two.
-If someone doesn’t call them by an epithet, they just pick one they like.”
+If someone doesn't call them by an epithet, they just pick one they like.”
 >
 > “This is so fascinating.
 Another paratha?”
 >